sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/athena.md

 so pip does not fail on backtracking.
 :::

-To edit the `dlt` credentials file with your secret info, open `.dlt/secrets.toml`.
+To edit the `data_load_tool` credentials file with your secret info, open `.data_load_tool/secrets.toml`.
 You will need to provide a `bucket_url`, which holds the uploaded parquet files, a `query_result_bucket`, which Athena uses to write query results to, and credentials that have write and read access to these two buckets as well as the full Athena access AWS role.

 The TOML file looks like this: